The IRS Finalized Form 941 for the 3rd and 4th Quarters

 Line 1 for 3rd and 4th quarter

-In the draft, we can see that line 1 has been adjusted to report the number of employees who received wages for the pay period, Quarter 3 and 4.
+In the finalized version, we can see that line 1 has been adjusted to report the number of employees who received wages for the pay period, Quarter 3 and 4.
 Simply, this means that this version can only be used for the 3rd and 4th quarters of 2020.

 IRS Form 941 Line 1 for quarters 3 and 4